Hispanic and Latino Americans: Vulnerabilities

-Many illegal immigrant families cannot enjoy doing everyday activities without exercising caution because they fear encountering immigration officers which limits their involvement in community events.
-Undocumented families also do not trust government institutions and services.
-Because of their fear of encountering immigration officers, illegal immigrants often feel ostracized and isolated which can lead to the development of mental health issues such as depression and anxiety.
+Many immigrant families cannot enjoy doing everyday activities without exercising caution because they fear encountering immigration officers, which limits their involvement in community events.
+Undocumented families also may not trust government institutions and services.
+Because of their fear of encountering immigration officers, immigrants may feel ostracized and isolated which can lead to the development of mental health issues such as depression and anxiety.
 The harmful effects of being ostracized from the rest of society are not limited to just that of undocumented immigrants but it affects the entire family even if some of the members are of legal status.
 Children often reported having been victims of bullying in school by classmates because their parents are undocumented.
 This can cause them to feel isolated and develop a sense of inferiority which can negatively impact their academic performance.

 Stress

 Despite the struggles Hispanic families encounter, they have found ways to keep motivated.
 Many immigrants use religion as a source of motivation.
 Mexican immigrants believed that the difficulties they face are a part of God's bigger plan and believe their life will get better in the end.
 They kept their faith strong and pray every day, hoping that God will keep their families safe.
 Immigrants participate in church services and bond with other immigrants that share the same experiences.
 Undocumented Hispanics also find support from friends, family and the community that serve as coping mechanisms.
 Some Hispanics state that their children are the reason they have the strength to keep on going.
 They want their children to have a future and give them things they are not able to have themselves.
 The community is able to provide certain resources that immigrant families need such as tutoring for their children, financial assistance and counseling services.
 Some identified that maintaining a positive mental attitude helped them cope with the stresses they experience.
 Many immigrants refuse to live their life in constant fear which leads to depression in order to enjoy life in the United States.
 Since many immigrants have unstable sources of income, many plan ahead in order to prevent future financial stress.
 They put money aside and find ways to save money instead of spend it such as learning to fix appliances themselves.